 GDC Canada 09: You Might Be Getting A New Console If…

-Does Don Daglow know when the next game consoles are coming out?
+Written by Administrator on May 19, 2009 – 11:13 am -How does Don Daglow know when the next game consoles are coming out?

-Daglow continued saying that many on Wall Street disagree because the last two consoles’ cycles have gone through five year lifecycles.
-Therefore, a game system will be created by 2010.
-Gamers also disagreed with Pachter says Daglow, as gamers are always looking for the newest hardware.
-Daglow, with over 30 years of experience, has seen it all and commented to the audience what he found are the six factors to the creation of a new game system:
+Gamers also disagree with Pachter, says Daglow, as gamers are always looking for the newest hardware.
+Daglow, with over 30 years of experience, emphasized that he has seen it all.
+The following is a discussion of what Daglow found to be the six factors to the creation of a company’s new game system:

 They have a lot of cash to pay for the ramp up.

-Developers must have something that “wows” a non-player.
+Developers must have something that “wows†a non-player.

 You need to get the cost of the system under $500 at first and quickly to $300 and later $200.